sormy/homebrew-extra/README.md

 homebrew-extra
 ==============

-This repo indended to store 3rd party Homebrew formulas which are not available via tap command.
+This repo indended to store 3rd party Homebrew formulas which are not available in any other repositories.
 Also here I will store my own formulas.

-You can you them for any purposes.
+You can use them for any purposes.